 Day 9: We’ll start this morning at Ganado Lake and the Hubbell Trading Post.
 We can expect an assortment of migrants, and with luck we’ll find one or more rarities.
 We’ll drive through the Painted Desert and Petrified Forest National Park, where we’ll check the trees near the park headquarters before absorbing the sights within the park.
 Our main destination is Eagar, located at 7,000 feet at the base of the White Mountains.
 We’ll have the late afternoon to explore habitats around the towns of Springerville and Eagar, including St. John’s groves of cottonwoods, and agricultural fields, which act collectively as one giant migrant trap.
 Night in Eagar.

 Days 10-11: For a change of pace, we’ll spend two days in the Springerville area.
 We’ll visit South Fork, one of the prettiest parts of northern Arizona and one of the best birding localities in the state.
 Nesting Gray Catbirds are reminiscent of the East (South Fork is the only place they nest in the Southwest), and we may find a few lingerers.
 We’ll see numerous common migrants and perhaps such birds as Rufous and Calliope Hummingbirds, Williamson’s Sapsucker, American Dipper, or Olive Warbler.
 The combination of large numbers of migrants, resident ponderosa pine and pinyon-juniper species, and attractive surroundings makes the banks of the Little Colorado river a pleasant and worthwhile stop.
 We’ll have ample opportunity to birdwatch in the White Mountains at elevations up to 9,000 feet.
 The mountains here look like the Colorado Rockies, and the birds are similar as well.
-We’ll search especially for American Three-toed Woodpecker, Gray Jay, and Golden-crowned Kinglet, all of which nest locally in the spruce-fir forest.
+We’ll search especially for American Three-toed Woodpecker, Canada Jay, and Golden-crowned Kinglet, all of which nest locally in the spruce-fir forest.
 Nights in Eagar.

 Day 12: After a final early morning walk in the cool temperatures of the high elevations, we’ll start our journey back to Phoenix where we’ll pass through five of the seven life zones found in the country.
 This gives us a chance to search for species we haven’t yet seen.
 We’ll break up the drive with stops in the White Mountains, and our route will take us along the Mogollon Rim to the town of Globe, where we may see Mexican Jay, Band-tailed Pigeon, and possibly Hepatic Tanager.
 As we descend from the rim we’ll search the chaparral for Gray Vireo and Rufous-crowned and Black-chinned Sparrows.
 The afternoon in Phoenix will undoubtedly be very warm, but may bring a suite of new species for the trip.
 Night in Phoenix.